Accessibility without Exclusion

 Accessibility without Exclusion (Partido Accesibilidad sin Exclusión, "PASE") is a political party in Costa Rica with a special focus on fighting for the rights of people with disabilities.
 PASE generally takes socially conservative stances, opposing LGBT rights, in vitro fertilization, and the separation of church and state.

+History

 In the 2006 general elections, the party won 1.59% of the legislative vote, gaining one seat in the legislature.
 In 2010, the party surged to 9.17% of the vote, winning four seats in the legislature and entering into coalition with the governing National Liberation Party.

+In 2012, members of the party assumed the congressional roles of president, vice president and first secretary after striking a deal with the majority National Liberation Party.

+In 2013, the party proposed a bill that would sanction businesses and public places that did not comply with accessibility standards.
+In October 2013, party member Óscar Andrés López Arias's statement that there was "thin line between consent and rape" drew criticism from feminists.

 In 2014, the party's vote fell to 3.95%, and it lost all but one of its seats.
 In the next election, party's support dropped even further gaining only 0.38% and losing its only seat.